-For a very long time, there has been a myth amongst beauty therapists, massage therapists and other skin care professionals in training schools, salons and spas; that massage should not be used on clients who have or have had cancer.
-Now finally, we are able to put that myth to rest and offer these clients the comfort of massage and facial therapies that they desire.
+For a very long time, there has been a myth amongst beauty therapists, massage therapists and other skin care professionals in training schools, salons and spas, that massage should not be used on clients who have or have had cancer.
+Now, finally, we are able to put that myth to rest and offer these clients the comfort of massage and facial therapies that they desire.
 Massage is a highly effective and appreciated therapy amongst cancer clients and their families.
 It is physically and emotionally relaxing, it can reduce stress, anxiety and it provides substantial comfort to the client.
-Out of all the complimentary therapies, massage is one of the most requested by cancer clients and their families.
+Out of all the complementary therapies, massage is one of the most requested by clients and their families.

-In recognition of the evolving and growing public interest in complimentary therapies, the last fifteen years has seen numerous studies designed and undertaken to evaluate the effects of oncology massage.
+In recognition of the evolving and growing public interest in complementary therapies, the last fifteen years have seen numerous studies designed and undertaken to evaluate the effects of oncology massage.
 Today, oncologists and other healthcare professionals are encouraging cancer patients to engage in wellness activities such as walking, gentle exercise, massage, relaxation, meditation and visualisation.

-Scientific studies show that cancer patients who are receiving massage have lower anxiety scores that those that aren’t receiving massage therapy.
-Although patients have said that they feel that the release in muscle tension can sometimes lead to pain relief and enhanced energy, also feelings of deep relaxation, calm and wholeness are most commonly reported.
+Scientific studies show that cancer patients who are receiving massage have lower anxiety scores than those who aren’t receiving massage therapy.
+Although patients have said that they feel that the release in muscle tension can sometimes lead to pain relief and enhanced energy, feelings of deep relaxation, calm and wholeness are most commonly reported.
 Massage therapy is exactly what the cancer patient needs.